Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 What We Didn’t

 Now, as far as the lifting mechanism.
 I mentioned that they ditched the traditional spring design.
-Instead they opted for a a hydraulic lift that is both smooth and quiet.
+Instead, they opted for a hydraulic lift that is both smooth and quiet.
 There is also an option to adjust the resistance of the lift.
 Increasing it makes the desks lift a bit more effortlessly on its rise.
 Reducing it causes the Cooper to return to the sitting position with less effort or pushing.
-All in all it’s fairly easy to move the Cooper up and down, regardless of the aforementioned setting, but I should note that lifting it to its max height to accommodate my 6′ 1″ frame, requires a bit more effort at the very top.
+All in all, it’s fairly easy to move the Cooper up and down, regardless of the aforementioned setting, but I should note that lifting it to its max height to accommodate my 6′ 1″ frame, requires a bit more effort at the very top.

 The net result of this is a standing desk converter that is not only stable and ergonomic at any height it’s raised to, but one that literally goes up and down, negating the need for space behind or in front.
-Which is perfect for my scenario, where I effectively share a desk (almost a partner desk) at my WeWork location.
+This is perfect for my scenario, where I effectively share a desk (almost a partner desk) at my WeWork location.

 It’s not every day I stand at the Cooper.
 At least not yet.
-Which is to say, I’m still settling into a routine of using a standing desk again – I went from using one almost every day for a year to not at all.
+This is to say, I’m still settling into a routine of using a standing desk again – I went from using one almost every day for a year to not at all.
 My excuse you ask?
 My workspace changed.
 But now I have no excuse.
 And if you get the Cooper, nor will you.

 With that in mind, the transition, although not entirely new for me, has been one of relative ease.
-I stand at just over 6′ tall (as I’ve now mentioned a few times), which means the Cooper rises high enough to accommodate my Herman Miller Embody chair, one of our top office chairs picks, which can be pushed underneath and out of the way.
+I stand at just over 6′ tall (as I’ve now mentioned a few times), which means the Cooper rises high enough to accommodate my Herman Miller Embody chair, one of our top office chair picks, which can be pushed underneath and out of the way.

 Unfortunately, there is no built-in cord management in the Cooper, so if you’re like me you’ll have a few cords draped around the edges.
 It’s not enough to dissuade me from using the Cooper, but it’s something I’d hope for in version 2.
 Also, I’ve noticed that my external mouse’s cord occasionally gets stuck under the keyboard platform when I go from standing to sitting.
-As a result I’ve wrapped up my mouse’s cord, which addresses a bulk of the problem.
+As a result, I’ve wrapped up my mouse’s cord, which addresses a bulk of the problem.

 I honestly never thought a standing desk converter could be this good.
-It’s stable almost beyond belief, looks pretty attractive (the metal bits are clad in black which complements the natural bamboo wood), and it offers an innovative design that negates the need for space behind or in front of the desk.
+It’s stable almost beyond belief, looks pretty attractive (the metal bits are clad in black which complements the natural bamboo wood), and offers an innovative design that negates the need for space behind or in front of the desk.

 My only complaint is that the keyboard platform is fixed.
 I realized that’s par for the course, but an option to remove or adjust it would be nice.
 However, it’s hardly a deal breaker.
 And at $290, it’s no wonder everyone in my office who’s asked about the Fully Cooper is shocked when I tell them how much it costs.